Famous Chicago Restaurants Over 50 Years Old

 30 1942 Manny's - South Loop

-- Sometime before the Second World War, brothers Jack and Charlie Raskin opened a cafeteria and served ethnic Jewish food using recipes they learned during their childhood days in Russia.
-After a short time, Jack opened his own restaurant in the vicinity of Maxwell Street in Chicago and named it "Manny's" after his son, Manuel.
-Legend has it that the existing restaurant was called "Sunny's," so naming it Manny's merely necessitated paying for two new letters rather than a completely new sign.
+- Before the Second World War, brothers Jack and Charlie Raskin opened a cafeteria and served ethnic Jewish food using recipes they learned during their childhood days in Russia.
+After a short time, Jack opened his restaurant in the vicinity of Maxwell Street in Chicago and named it "Manny's" after his son, Manuel.
+Legend has it that the existing restaurant was called "Sunny's," so naming it Manny's merely necessitated paying for two new letters rather than an entirely new sign.
 The restaurant moved a few times before landing in its present location in 1964 at 1141 South Jefferson Street in the South Loop neighborhood of Chicago.
-It continues to serve Jewish food, cafeteria style, and is now operated by sons and daughters in the fourth generation of the family.
+It continues to serve Jewish food cafeteria-style and is now operated by sons and daughters in the fourth generation of the family.

 31 1943 Pizzeria Uno - River North

 - In 1945, Ann Sather purchased a small Swedish diner at 929 West Belmont Avenue.
 The restaurant had already been open for 22 years, but she soon put her name on the front door and began styling the inexpensive, home-style fare in her fashion.
 She continued to operate the restaurant and bakery until 1981, when she sold the business to Tom Tunney, a savvy 26-year-old who quickly learned the ropes under her tutelage.
 Before long, Tunney moved the restaurant to this location, where he could accommodate four times as many people.
 In 1987, Tunney opened a second location in Andersonville, and two other Ann Sather Cafes followed.
 Today, Tom Tunney is a renowned and respected Chicago alderman serving the same Lakeview neighborhood.